opf/openproject-translations/README.md

 OpenProject uses crowdin for translations.
 All translations a daily fetched from [our crowding project](https://crowdin.net/project/openproject).
 If you want to change translations, you are very welcome to do that via crowdin.

+Please keep in mind that the OPF team does not speak all the languages this plugin provides, thus we cannot guarantee for correctness of the translations.

+We plan to release this plugin every time an OpenProject core release is done.

 **Beware**:

 * when translating `general_lang_name` do not translate the word 'English', but fill in the name of the language you are currently translating